dmitrap/thinknetica_ruby/README.md

-# thincnetica_ruby will be the main dir for any thinknetica ruby projects
+# thincnetica_ruby will be the main repository for any thinknetica ruby projects